Summer University Prague 2013Charles University Prague

 City Centre: cash points (ATMs) are located at Czech and international banks (you can find many of them around Wenceslas Square) and near to metro stations and shopping centres.

-To exchange cash for Czech crowns in Prague and get very good rate try bureaus de change or other exchange offices.
+To exchange cash for Czech crowns in Prague and get very good rate try exchange offices.
 They usually offer 0 % commission.
 If you do use them, ask what the total amount you will receive is before you hand over any money.
+Exchange offices usually offer more convenient conditions than banks.

 What time zone is Prague in?